-We have presented the following non-GAAP financial measures in this report.
-These non-GAAP financial measures should be considered only as supplements to GAAP reported measures, should not be considered replacements for, or superior to, GAAP measures and may not be comparable to similarly named measures used by other companies.
+Freshpet uses the following non-GAAP financial measures in its financial communications.
+These non-GAAP financial measures should be considered as supplements to the GAAP reported measures, should not be considered replacements for, or superior to, the GAAP measures and may not be comparable to similarly named measures used by other companies.